CVanchieri/CS-ProblemSolvingFrameWork/Casting-Signed-to-Unsigned.md

 This looks really weird (*WHY* would they do this??!!), but what's actually happening is a little bit simpler.

 Deep down, the computer represents numbers as bits in sequential bytes.
-Using something called _[2's complement](https://en.wikipedia.org/wiki/Two%27s_complement)_ representation, signed numbers are stored like so (using a 4-bit number for the sake of example simplicity--but it could be 64-bits, or whatever):
+Using something called _[2's complement](https://en.wikipedia.org/wiki/Two%27s_complement)_ representation, signed numbers are stored like so (using a 4-bit number for the sake of example simplicity--but it could be 64 bits, or whatever):

 Signed: